-When it comes to rescues, the process can be a little more complicated than socializing a dog that is not a rescue.
+When it comes to rescues, the process of socializing can be a little more complicated than socializing a dog that is not a rescue.

 Dogs who go through the rescue process often have trauma in their past that you may not be aware of.
 It is even more important to socialize a rescue from the moment you bring them home.

 You need to help them feel secure in their new environment.